IUM Empowers Changemakers Through the Monaco Ocean Protection Challenge

 The Road to the Grand Finale – May 14, 2025

-The culmination of this year’s Challenge takes place on May 14 at the Oceanographic Museum of Monaco, where the six finalist teams will pitch their business concepts and start-ups in front of an international jury.
-The event schedule includes a pitch session, an award ceremony and a networking cocktail reception to foster collaboration between innovators, investors, and institutional partners.
+The culmination of this year’s Challenge takes place on May 14 at the Oceanographic Museum of Monaco, where six finalist teams have pitched their business concepts and start-ups in front of an international jury.
+The event schedule included a pitch session, an award ceremony and a networking cocktail reception to foster collaboration between innovators, investors, and institutional partners.

 IUM: Educating Changemakers